jaraco/pip-run/README.rst

 - Supersedes installed packages when required.
 - Re-uses the pip tool chain for package installation and pkg_resources for working set management.

+RWT is not intended to solve production dependency management, but does aim to address the other, one-off scenarios around dependency management:

+- build setup
+- test runners
+- just in time script running
+- interactive development

+RWT is a compliment to Pip and Virtualenv and Setuptools, intended to more readily address the on-demand needs and supersede some features like ``setup_requires``.

 Status
 ------